What you need to know about this course

 - I expect you to learn outside class.
 Much material will not be lectured, because in-class time is better used in other ways.
 The Boulder Faculty Assembly has made a motion (BFA-X-M-9-0105) that “An undergraduate student should expect to spend approximately 3 hours per week outside of class for each credit hour learned.”
 That’s 9 hours outside class each week.

 - FRIDAYS are Solution Sharing Days — study groups will share their work with the class.
+We will also have proof quizzes (15 minutes).

 We are learning skills, not material.
 The only path to mastery is practice (think sports or foreign languages), and this course is designed to provide a support system for copious practice.
 You will be challenged in many ways you’re not used to from previous math classes.